 Famous for its golden sand beach and sculptured granite rocks at the southern end of the reserve, you can’t drive here but it’s pretty easy to find by kayak, water taxi or by hiking in.
 With the reserve spreading out over 1,835 hectares, you’re likely to see crayfish, blue cod, tarakihi, moki, snapper, seals, octopus, little penguins, even dolphins.
 Visitors are advised to always keep at least 20 metres from the seals.

-Reported by Elisabeth Easther for our AA Directions Autumn 2018 issue
+Reported by Elisabeth Easther for our AA Directions Winter 2018 issue

 • Check the marine forecast before you head out.